Potheker/Raspthetics/README.md

 # Usage

-Just run the code with `sudo ./raspthetics -c1 -d0` if 1 is your card ID and 0 is your device ID.
+Use `scons` to compile and run the code with `sudo ./raspthetics -c1 -d0` if 1 is your card ID and 0 is your device ID.
 Card 1 and device 0 are the default.